jina-ai/finetuner/docs/components/tailor.md

 if `freeze` is `True`, tailor will freeze all layers in the `model`.
 Otherwise, tailor will freeze weights by layer names.
 You can visualize model structure and layer names with `display` method.
 It will be introduced in the following section.
+Besides, tailor supports user to add a bottleneck module on top of the tailored model.
+This bottleneck module should not be very complex, for example, could be a simple multi-layer perception or projection head.
+This bottleneck module is always trainable.

 `input_size` and `input_dtype` are input type specification required by PyTorch and Paddle models.
 They are not required for Keras models.